earthscopeoceans/automaid/README.md

 ### 1. INSTALLATION

 This installation procedure has been tested with MacOS.
-For Linux the procedure is valid but one could prefer to use a the package manager.
+For Linux the procedure is valid but one could prefer to use a package manager.
 For Windows the installation of Python 2.7 is valid but the compilation of the wavelet inversion program with "make" could be problematic.